electric-eloquence/fepper-npm/README.md

 const patternlab = new Patternlab(config, cwd);
 ```

-Fepper's `Patternlab` constructor recognizes a second argument (a working
+Fepper's `Patternlab` constructor recognizes a second argument (current working
-directory argument) for instantiating a `patternlab` object.
-This allows it to
+directory) for instantiating a `patternlab` object.
+This allows it to be
-be instantiated from any directory within any task runner or custom application.
+instantiated from any directory within any task runner or custom application.

 Fepper exposes these methods on the `patternlab` object: